 Do not miss the shrunken heads in the bijou library; the originally flavoured scones in the cafe; or the modern portraits such as the brooding Naomi Mitchison (novelist), sexy Michael Clark (dancer) and David Mach’s collage of Gavin Hastings (Rugby player).
 Free entry.

-In the old Infirmary Street swimming baths, in the same building as a small gift shop with original ware and the amazing viewing gallery where you can watch the Master Weavers at work, this cafe serves delicious cakes, yummy savouries and good coffee.
+The Dovecot is a weaving gallery where tapestries are being woven while you walk around it!
+Found in the old Infirmary Street swimming baths (where there is also a small gift shop with original ware), the highlight is the amazing viewing gallery where you can watch the Master Weavers at work.
+This cafe, brought to you by Leos Beanery which has its own outlet at 23A Howe Street, EH3 6TF, serves delicious cakes, yummy savouries and good coffee.
+Free entry.

 These restored Victorian baths have a modern sauna and gym with Pilates and yoga classes.
 Located in the crook of the Water of Leith, among the attractive colonies housing area which is very near the trendy Stockbridge part of Edinburgh, you can exercise and relax, with or without children, calming your nervous system as you float, and emerging clean and sparkling afterwards.

-Sadly Edinburgh does not have one of those original bookshops like Paris (Shakespeare and Company), Alnwick (Barter Books), or Dumfries (the dog-friendly Kings Coffee and Books).
-But this shop, part of a chain, is quite grand in its own way, the initial flight of stairs splitting to take you right and left to the different departments and the mezzanine floor to the cafe which has a great view of Edinburgh Castle.
-You can cosy down in a warm carpeted corner and transport yourself into the world of Trainspotting (Irvine Walsh’s gritty novel set in Edinburgh’s Leith) or Hogwarts of course (Harry Potter’s story, written in part at the Elephant House cafe by J.K.
+Waterstone’s is part of a national chain of bookshops and is quite grand in its own way, the initial flight of stairs splitting to take you right and left to the different departments and the mezzanine floor to the cafe which has a great view of Edinburgh Castle.
+You can cosy down in a warm carpeted corner and transport yourself into the world of Trainspotting (Irvine Walsh’s gritty novel set in Edinburgh’s Leith) or Hogwarts of course (the Harry Potter books written in part at the Elephant House cafe by J.K.
 Rowling).

 Get away from the noise and crowds for some quiet contemplation in St Mary’s Episcopalian Cathedral.
-See the sweet stained glass – especially the Paolozzi window, and the painting – ‘The Presence’ by the Edinburgh artist A.E.
+See the contemporary and colourful stained glass, especially the Paolozzi window; and the radiant glow of ‘The Presence’, a painting by the Edinburgh artist A.E.
 Borthwick from 1910.